-10) The essential oil in basil helps enhance the luster of dull looking hair.
+10) The essential oil in basil helps enhance the lustre of dull looking hair.

 11) The essential oil in basil has effective properties to help improve the skin by reducing acne and pimples and other skin problems such as psoriasis.

-1) Basil is a great source of fiber
+1) Basil is a great source of fibre

 2) It's a rich source of Beta-carotene